 Introduces research methodology.
 Evaluates literature, emphasizing statistics adequate for interpretation of the literature.
 Student reviews literature and designs a research proposal in preparation for professional presentation of a table clinic or informational project.
 Inprogress (IP) given until completion of all units for this course.

 Review and emphasis of research methodology.
 Develops literature review, emphasizing statistics adequate for interpretation of the literature.
 Student continues to develop a research proposal in preparation for professional presentation of a table clinic or informational project.
 Student conducts research experiment or project culminating in presentation of the results at a professional meeting.
-In progress (IP) given until completion of all units for this course.
+Requires registration in two consecutive quarters for a total of 2 units.

 DNHY 431.
 Public Health Dentistry.
 3 Units.